 As already mentioned, going for the cheapest options might cost an arm and a leg in the end.
 Not only because replaceable cartridges might be more expensive but also because they tend to wear out faster.
 On top of that, their color gamut is questionable.

-Yet if you create predominantly digital graphics and you tend to print every so often, it’s useless to purchase the top-of-the-line printer.
+Yet if you create predominantly digital graphics and tend to print every so often, it’s useless to purchase the top-of-the-line printer.

 Now that we got that covered let’s dive into the recommended printers for graphic designers.